 12. AC Milan

-Much was made of the fact that Juventus had been given a tricky start to the season and yet the two-time defending champion is also undefeated, having won six of its games and drawn the other.
+Much was made of the fact that Juventus had been given a tricky start to the season and yet the two-time defending champions are also undefeated, having won six of their games and drawn the other.

-A reinvigorated Inter only lost its unbeaten record on Saturday night, to Roma, while Fiorentina looks a force to be reckoned with, even if competing on two fronts already seems to be taking its toll on Vincenzo Montella’s ridiculously talented squad.
+A reinvigorated Inter only lost their unblemished record on Saturday night, to Roma, while Fiorentina look a force to be reckoned with, even if competing on two fronts already seems to be taking its toll on Vincenzo Montella’s ridiculously talented squad.

 With Lazio now showing signs of having rediscovered the hunger of last season, it is clear that this promises to be the most fiercely contested Serie A campaign for many years, which is not good news for Milan.

 The Rossoneri are competitive, but only in the sense that they do not lack heart.
 They proved that once again in Turin, where they could have snatched what would have been the unlikeliest of draws, with Sulley Muntari’s second goal of the evening having given Juventus a serious case of the jitters.